-Back in 2010 the Government took the decision to "make available on an open access basis, on fair and reasonable prices, capacity on the fibre-optic network of the Electricity and Water Authority (EWA) utilising those fibres that are in excess of (its) direct needs".
+NTP4 is the latest evolution of policy and implementation since 2010 when the Government took the decision to "make available on an open access basis, on fair and reasonable prices, capacity on the fibre-optic network of the Electricity and Water Authority (EWA) utilising those fibres that are in excess of (its) direct needs".
 There was also around this time discussion of either the TRA or other Government agencies funding at least part of a fibre NBN project.